Documentation

 Similar to querying point-in-time balances above, if you're doing multi-currency accounting, you'll want to use the plural 'changes' fields.

-You can specify the Period as a year, quarter, month, day or hour, as well as make multiple queries using aliases:
+You can specify the Period as a year, quarter, month, day or hour, and make multiple queries using aliases:

 ledgerAccounts {